DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 It was similar to the migration of birds.

 Spirits had a tendency to frequently migrate from their nests each dozen of years.
-But a reason was unclear.
+But the reason was unclear.

 "But there is a chance that some remain on lookout, is it not?"